BestTimesToVisit.com Logo

 cultural

-Step into the birthplace of the Dada art movement at Cabaret Voltaire.
-Explore the museum dedicated to this revolutionary artistic and literary movement.
+Visit Cabaret Voltaire, the birthplace of the Dada art movement.
+Explore the museum and learn about this influential artistic and literary movement.
 Check their website for special events and exhibitions.

 Getting Around Zurich, Switzerland